Looking for an

 for a bite to eat and a hot drink.
 Well worth a visit.

 visiting Northumberland for just a day or are staying for a longer period make

-sure to check out the Visit Northumberland website first…….…just click HERE for a suitcase full of
+sure to check out the Visit Northumberland website first by clicking HERE for a suitcase full of

-whole new vista of walking in North Tyneside, less than a one hours drive from
+host of walking routes in North Tyneside, less than a one hours drive from the

-the Cheviot Hills.
-The website even contains an exciting 62 mile bike trail
+Cheviot Hills.
+The website even contains an exciting 62 mile bike trail which

 your street.
 For lovers of the Cheviot Hills what could be better than a 4-day